ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 date: 2020-01-01T15:06:11.000Z
 featuredpost: false
 title: FantasyPros
-subtitle: "FantasyPros is one of America's leading fantasy sports resources.
-The website features an aggregation of fantasy sports expert advice from around the web to help fantasy sports players make the best, most informed decisions.
+subtitle: "FantasyPros is one of the world's leading fantasy sports resources.
-  "
+  The website features an aggregation of fantasy sports expert advice from around the web to help fantasy sports players make the best, most informed decisions. "
 featuredimage: /img/temp-background-image.jpg
 logoWhite: /img/fantasypros-white.png
 tags: